 \section{\compilerheading: Integrating LLM-Guided Contextual Reasoning with Monte Carlo Tree Search}

-We present the \compiler, a novel compilation framework that unifies the structured exploration capabilities of Monte Carlo tree search (MCTS) with the contextual, history-aware reasoning of large language models (LLMs).
+We present the \compiler, a novel compilation framework that unifies the structured exploration capabilities of Monte Carlo tree search (MCTS)~\cite{mcts} with the contextual, history-aware reasoning of large language models (LLMs).
 While MCTS provides a principled approach to exploring sequences of program transformations, compiler optimization introduces a unique challenge: the successive application of transformations can exhibit complex, non-local interactions that are difficult to capture through purely stochastic or myopic policies.
 To address this, we employ an LLM to model program transformation context, tracking which transformations have been applied, how they impact performance, and what directions remain promising.
-This contextualization is essential to enabling effective and sample-efficient search in compiler optimization. \niparagraph{Optimization interaction is complex, complicating optimization.} Unlike tasks where actions are relatively independent, program transformations compose in subtle and complex ways.
+This contextualization is essential to enabling effective and sample-efficient search in compiler optimization. \niparagraph{Optimization interactions are complex, making efficient search challenging.} Unlike tasks where actions are relatively independent, program transformations compose in subtle and complex ways.
 For example, the profitability of applying loop tiling may depend on the prior application of loop fusion or unrolling.
 Additionally, transformations can introduce new, unforeseen opportunities/constraints for future transformations.
-These dependencies make the space of valid and useful transformation sequences both combinatorially large and deeply contextual.
-While black-box optimization methods such as evolutionary search and some implementations of reinforcement learning have achieved notable success in compiler autotuning~\cite{tvm, autotvm:neurips:2020, metaschedule:neurips:2022, chameleon:iclr:2020}, they often do not explicitly model the nuanced structural and temporal dependencies between transformations.
-This can limit their ability to generalize across contexts where optimization efficacy depends on intricate transformation histories.
+These dependencies make the space of valid and useful transformation sequences both combinatorial and deeply contextual.
+While black-box methods such as evolutionary search and some implementations of reinforcement learning have achieved notable success in compiler autotuning~\cite{tvm, autotvm:neurips:2020, metaschedule:neurips:2022, chameleon:iclr:2020}, they often do not explicitly model the nuanced structural and temporal dependencies between transformations.
+This can limit their ability to generalize across contexts, as optimization efficacy depends on transformation histories.
 Even when guided by local reward signals, they may struggle to capture the interplay between past decisions and future opportunities, limiting their effectiveness in deeply contextual optimization landscapes.
-Our insight is that efficient search in this space requires an agent capable of reasoning over the transformation history, structural code changes, and observed performance dynamics to inform the next transformation step.
+Our insight is that efficient search in this space benefits from an agent that reasons over transformation history, structural code changes, and observed performance dynamics to choose the next step.